micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 9.md

 Solomon had four thousand stalls for horses and chariots, and twelve thousand horsemen whom he stationed in the chariot cities and with the king at Jerusalem.

 ###### 26
-So he reigned over all the kings from [^h]the River to the land of the Philistines, as far as the border of Egypt.
+So he reigned over all the kings from the River to the land of the Philistines, as far as the border of Egypt.

 ###### 27
 The king made silver _as common_ in Jerusalem as stones, and he made cedar trees as abundant as the sycamores which _are_ in the lowland.